-The Superflo Elite is aimed at being an all-round line – enough power to punch out a tight line, but also land dry flies with delicacy.
+The Superflo Elite is aimed at being an all-round line – enough power to punch out a tight line but also land dry flies with delicacy.

 I use a Sage XP five weight rod with this line in a six weight rather than the five weight line- so overlined by one.
-This works well as the XP is a medium fast rod and most of my fishing is in rivers and streams with casts of between one and three rod lengths.
+This works well as the XP is a medium fast rod, and most of my fishing is in rivers and streams with casts of between one and three rod lengths.
 This combo really hits the sweet spot of the rod and the line in this distance range.

 Airflo’s Superflo Exceed is a heavier line aimed at turning over line with larger flies or heavy wind.
 In the six weight, it has 186 grains in the final 30 feet of line, so above the standard for a six weight and right in the middle of the range for a seven weight line.

-So, if you were to overline by one line weight with the Superflo Exceed, you really almost over lining by two line weights and you’re likely to overwhelm your rod tip.
+So, if you were to overline by one line weight with the Superflo Exceed, you really almost overlining by two line weights, and you’re likely to overwhelm your rod tip.

 Another example is the Scientific Anglers Anadronymph Amplitude line (see video review below).
 I use this line with a 10ft Sage lake rod for fishing larger waterways.
-Even though the Sage is a fast ation rod, I don’t overline it for two reasons:
+Even though the Sage is a fast action rod, I don’t overline it for two reasons:

-The Anadronymph is already overlined on its specifications and it has an aggressive taper that packs the weight in the front section of the line.
+The Anadronymph is already overlined on its specifications, and it has an aggressive taper that packs the weight in the front section of the line.
 This is to help turn over larger flies and handle wind.

-I use this as my lake rod and I am often casting close to the whole fly line, so if I over lined the rod performance would suffer at these longer distances.
-Performance for short casting is good too courtesy of the line’s aggressive taper.
+I use this as my lake rod, and I am often casting close to the whole fly line, so if I overlined, the rod performance would suffer at these longer distances.
+Performance for short casting is good, too, courtesy of the line’s aggressive taper.

-It’s important when overlining to maintain good fly fishing casting style.
-The heavier weight line will be easier to load, but don’t slip into bad habits.
+It’s important when overlining to maintain a good fly fishing casting style.
+The heavier weight line will be easier to load but don’t slip into bad habits.
 Take up slack from the fly line before you cast so your rod tip is almost touching the water.
-The rod will properly load then and this helps your casting stroke and will result in a better forward cast.
+The rod will properly load then, and this helps your casting stroke and will result in a better forward cast.
 Combined with the heavier line, the better rod loading properties will allow you to shoot line with just one false cast.

-So if you are thinking of over lining your rod, here is the right process to follow
+So if you are thinking of overlining your rod, here is the right process to follow

 Is your rod fiberglass or bamboo?
 If yes, don’t bother – stick to the weight line recommended.
 Fly fishers with graphite rods, read on.

 If yes, select the line you want to use on it and look up the actual weight (in grams) or grain weight of the final 30 feet of line.
-This will be on the packaging of the line manufacturers websites.
+This will be on the packaging of the line manufacturer’s websites.